Medicare/caid Fraud, Tattletails, and How To Self Disclose

 “Beginning June 1, 2017, providers of services and suppliers must use the forms included in the OMB-approved collection instrument entitled CMS Voluntary Self-Referral Disclosure Protocol (SRDP) in order to utilize the SRDP.
 For disclosures of noncompliant financial relationships with more than one physician, the disclosing entity must submit a separate Physician Information Form for each physician.
 The CMS Voluntary Self-Referral Disclosure Protocol document contains one Physician Information Form.”

-Posted on July 26, 2017, in Affordable Care Act, Alleged Overpayment, Audits, CMS, Credible Allegations of Fraud, DHHS, Doctors, Federal Government, Federal Law, Fraud, Health Care Providers and Services, HHS, Hospitals, Knicole Emanuel, Lawsuit, Legal Analysis, Legislation, Medicaid, Medicaid Attorney, Medicaid Audits, Medicaid Fraud, Medicaid Reimbursements, Medicare, Medicare Attorney, Medicare Audits, North Carolina, Obamacare, Office of Inspector General, Office of Medicare Hearings and Appeals, Prosecution, Self-Audits, Suspension of Medicaid Payments and tagged Affordable Care Act, Anti Kickback, Attorney general, Centers for Medicare and Medicaid Services, Department of Health and Human Services, False Claims Act, Gordon & Rees, Health Care Fraud, Illegal kickbacks, Jeff Sessions, Knicole Emanuel, Mandatory Disclosure, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Fraud, Medicare, Medicare Fraud, overpayments, Qui Tam, Qui Tam lawsuits, Tom Price, TRICARE, U.S. ex rel.
+Posted on July 26, 2017, in Affordable Care Act, Alleged Overpayment, CMS, Credible Allegations of Fraud, Doctors, Federal Government, Federal Law, Fraud, Health Care Providers and Services, HHS, Hospitals, Knicole Emanuel, Lawsuit, Legal Analysis, Legislation, Medicaid, Medicaid Attorney, Medicaid Audits, Medicaid Fraud, Medicaid Reimbursements, Medicare, Medicare and Medicaid Provider Audits, Medicare Attorney, Medicare Audits, NC DHHS, North Carolina, Obamacare, Office of Inspector General, Office of Medicare Hearings and Appeals, Prosecution, Self-Audits, Suspension of Medicaid Payments and tagged Affordable Care Act, Anti-Kickback and Stark Law, Attorney general, Centers for Medicare and Medicaid Services, Department of Health and Human Services, False Claims Act, Gordon & Rees, Health Care Fraud, Illegal kickbacks, Jeff Sessions, Knicole Emanuel, Mandatory Disclosure, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Fraud, Medicare, Medicare Fraud, overpayments, Qui Tam, Qui Tam lawsuits, Tom Price, TRICARE, U.S. ex rel.
 Benjamin Poehling v.
 UnitedHealth Group, U.S. ex rel.
 Swoben v.
 Secure Horizons, UnitedHealth, Voluntary Self Disclosure, Voluntary Self-Referral Disclosure Protocol, Whistleblower.
 Bookmark the permalink.
 Leave a comment.